 self-assemble into fibers, and the aligned fibers reflect light in an odd

-manner: forming "loops" and "beams" which change with alterations in the
+manner: forming bright "loops" and "beams" which change with alterations

-b-field, the illumination angle, and the viewing position.
-Those green
+b-field, illumination angle, and the viewing position.
+Those

-magnetic field viewer cards behave similarly in sunlight.
-With "aligned
+magnetic field viewer-cards behave similarly in direct sunlight.
+With

-needle optics," people in different locations should see different
+"aligned-needle optics," people in different locations should see

 small angle, and you'd need luck to be positioned just in the right